kaoudis/vulnparty-js/doc/vulns.md

 (See [GET /private](https://github.com/kaoudis/vulnparty-js/blob/main/doc/vulns.md#get-private)).

 ### GET /safe_private
 This endpoint (and `GET /safe_public`) are intended to demonstrate what might happen if a feature team were provided some kind of security report - maybe a CVE, maybe a ticket from some kind of internal system or internal security team - about their HTTP API without any useful security guidance.
 Or, perhaps the team would not make other changes to the existing logic as part of fixing the vulnerable endpoint?
 Choose your own adventure.
-Let's say (without judgement) our imaginary feature team, instead of bumping the vulnerable dependency to the most recent (therefore likely safer) version and cleaning up the other potentially exploitable issues with this endpoint, chooses to switch from using private-ip to a new library, netmask, and decides to roll their own IP address range filtering.
+Let's say (without judgement) our imaginary feature team, instead of bumping the vulnerable dependency to the most recent (therefore likely safer) version and cleaning up the other potentially exploitable issues with this endpoint, chooses to switch from using private-ip to a new library, netmask, and decides to roll their own IP address range filtering, since that's what is the most broken in old versions of private-ip.

 As also noted in the [hardening cors-anywhere](https://github.com/kaoudis/vulnparty-js/blob/main/doc/vulns.md#hardening-cors-anywhere) guidelines below, this endpoint exemplifies the inherent issues with incomplete denylisting (and allowlisting): alternative nomenclature forms for IPs and URLs, as well as other methodologies for allowlist/denylist filter bypass, exist.